 An Active DirectoryTM service deployment is made up of one or more forests, where a forest has one or more domains.
 Creating the initial domain controller (DC) in a network creates the first domain in a forest—you cannot have a domain without at least one domain controller.
 The first domain created is the root domain of the first forest.
 Additional domains in the same domain forest may be child domains or tree root domains.
 A domain immediately above another domain in the same domain tree is its parent.

 Domains are used to accomplish network management goals, such as structuring the network, delimiting security, applying Group Policy, and replicating information.

 Active Directory allows Windows® 2000 domain controllers function as peers, and clients can make updates to Active Directory on any Windows 2000 domain controller in the domain.
 This is a change from the read-write/read-only roles played by Windows NT® Server Primary Domain Controllers (PDCs) and Backup Domain Controllers (BDCs).
 The Windows NT Server domain system supports single-master replication—all changes must be made on the PDC.

 The Windows 2000 operating system supports multimaster replication: all of a domain’s domain controllers can receive changes made to objects, and can replicate those changes to all other domain controllers in that domain.
 A domain is a directory partition.
-By default, the first domain controller created in a forest is a global catalog server, which contains a full replica of all objects in the directory for its domain and a partial replica of all objects stored in the directory of every other domain in the forest.
+By default, the first domain controller created in a forest is a global catalog server, which contains a full replica of all objects in the directory for its domain and a partial swiss made replica watches of all objects stored in the directory of every other domain in the forest.